-(i) facilitating:

-- (a) the issue and redemption of Shares in the Sub-Fund; - (b) the publishing of the issue and redemption prices of Shares in the Sub-Fund; - (c) the sending of reports of the Sub-Fund to Singapore shareholders; - (d) the furnishing of such books relating to the sale and redemption of Shares in the Sub-Fund as the Authority may require; and - (e) the inspection of instruments constituting the Company and the Sub-Fund; and - (ii) maintaining for inspection in Singapore a subsidiary register of shareholders who subscribed for or purchased their shares in Singapore ("Singapore Participants' Records1") or maintaining in Singapore any other facility that enables the inspection or extraction of the equivalent information. - 4.1.3 The Singapore Participants' Records are available for inspection by Singapore shareholders at the operating office of the Singapore Representative during normal business hours in Singapore. - 4.1.4 The Singapore Representative has also been appointed by the Management Company to act as the Company's local agent in Singapore to accept service of process on behalf of the Company.
+- (i) facilitating: - (a) the issue and redemption of Shares in the Sub-Fund; - (b) the publishing of the issue and redemption prices of Shares in the Sub-Fund; - (c) the sending of reports of the Sub-Fund to Singapore shareholders; - (d) the furnishing of such books relating to the sale and redemption of Shares in the Sub-Fund as the Authority may require; and - (e) the inspection of instruments constituting the Company and the Sub-Fund; and - (ii) maintaining for inspection in Singapore a subsidiary register of shareholders who subscribed for or purchased their shares in Singapore ("Singapore Participants' Records2") or maintaining in Singapore any other facility that enables the inspection or extraction of the equivalent information. - 4.1.3 The Singapore Participants' Records are available for inspection by Singapore shareholders at the operating office of the Singapore Representative during normal business hours in Singapore. - 4.1.4 The Singapore Representative has also been appointed by the Management Company to act as the Company's local agent in Singapore to accept service of process on behalf of the Company.

-4.2 The Administrative Agent and registrar
+4.2 The UCI Administrator and registrar

-Northern Trust Global Services SE has been appointed as the administrative agent of the Company (the "Administrative Agent") as well as the Company's registrar.
+Northern Trust Global Services SE has been appointed as the UCI administrator of the Company (the "UCI Administrator") as well as the Company's registrar.

-The Administrative Agent is responsible for the general administrative tasks involved in managing the Company as prescribed by Luxembourg law.
+The UCI Administrator is responsible for the general administrative tasks involved in managing the Company as prescribed by Luxembourg law.
 These administrative services mainly include calculating the net asset value per share, keeping the Company's accounts and carrying out reporting activities.
+In addition, as registrar and transfer agent of the Fund, the UCI Administrator is also responsible for collecting the required information and performing verifications on investors to comply with applicable anti-money laundering rules and regulations.
+Furthermore, the UCI Administrator provides client communication services, being responsible for the production and dispatch of documents intended for investors.